MirantisContainers/mke-docs/content/docs/operations/monitoring.md

 [cAdvisor](https://github.com/google/cadvisor) is an open-source tool that collects, aggregates, processes, and exports information about running containers.

-cAdvisor is disabled in MKE by default and may be enabled through the MKE configuration file:
+cAdvisor is disabled in MKE by default.
+You can enable the tool through the MKE configuration file:

 ```yaml
 monitoring: